 The only downside to Saffy’s is the noise level inside.
 Like so many L.A. restaurants, seemingly no thought was given to acoustic dampening and you have to shout to talk to your date.
 So, I recommend sitting outside on a summer evening!
-Background music was KCRW-type of modern electronic music.
+Background music was KCRW-type of modern electronic music when we were there.

 Afterward, watch the sunset at Barnsdall Art Park just a few blocks away (see below), or cruise down Sunset Boulevard towards the West.

 Of course, Hollywood is famous for its bars and nightlife.
 If you want to impress a date with a drink, check out some of these truly unique bars!

 If Disneyland had a bar in New Orleans Square, it might look like Sassafras Saloon, which describes itself as “a charming piece of the South”.
 I love the exterior facade located INSIDE the bar!
 Walk inside to find yourself in a living room with a fireplace.
 Or, check out the stuffed bear in the back corner.
 This is a super cool bar that won’t disappoint!
 There are occasional Burlesque shows as well.

 Another amazing bar seemingly created by Disney Imagineers (but not), is La Descarga.
 You enter on the second floor through a closet and seemingly step back in time to 1930s Havana.
 Note, there is a dress code – upscale attire only (check the website).
 After 10 PM it turns into more of a nightclub with a band or DJ, sometimes with Burlesque dancers or Salsa, and it can get insanely crowded as the night goes on, too much so for a date.
 Reservations are recommended.